University of the Incarnate Word

 In a Learning Community, students enroll in two or more classes together to create a community of learners.
 These communities foster meaningful relationships among students and impart valuable team-building and leadership skills.

-The Campus Engagement office provides cultural, social, and recreational programs for students.
-There’s always something happening on campus to help students make memories, cultivate meaningful relationships, and develop leadership skills.
+Campus Engagement provides cultural, social and recreational programs for students.
+There’s always something happening on campus to help students make memories, cultivate meaningful relationships and develop leadership skills.

-Incarnate Word is made unique by the contributions of each student.
+UIW is made unique by the contributions of each student.
 Their individuality is reflected in the many student organizations that make campus a fun and inspiring place to be.
-Students can choose from academic, honorary, professional, special interest, or university sponsored organizations and make friends and gain valuable experience.
+Students can choose from academic, honorary, professional, special interest or university sponsored organizations, and make lasting friendships and gain valuable experience.

-The Greek community at Incarnate Word is committed to upholding the university’s mission of academic excellence, service, and brotherhood and sisterhood.
+The Greek community at UIW is committed to upholding the University’s mission of academic excellence, service, and brotherhood and sisterhood.

 The University of the Incarnate Word has been seated in the front row to witness San Antonio’s fast-paced, inspiring evolution over the years.
-Today, the city has grown to be the second largest in Texas with the fastest-growing economy in the nation.
-Students learn and grow a city known for its unparalleled diversity, cultural richness, and economic prosperity.
+Today, the city has grown to be the second largest city in Texas with the fastest-growing economy in the nation.
+Students learn and grow in a city known for its unparalleled diversity, cultural richness and economic prosperity.

-Driven, talented team players are encouraged to participate in Incarnate Word’s NCAA Division I sports.
-Men’s sports include baseball, basketball, cross country, fencing, and football.
+Driven, talented athletes participate in UIW’s NCAA Division I sports in the Southland Conference.
+Men’s sports include football, baseball, basketball, cross country, golf, fencing, tennis, swimming and diving.
 Women’s sports include golf, soccer, swimming and diving, tennis, and track and field.
 Go Cardinals!

 Percent of students living on campus.